 - To edit the Jira card, select a card and click the Source button.

 You will be redirected to the Jira issue page in the next tab.
 After making changes in the Jira interface your Jira card will be updated automatically.

 ⚠️ Manual changes are displayed immediately.
 If you use a script or any other automated procedure to update your Jira issues, such changes may come with a slight delay.

-Use our in-app Jira picker to set up custom fields like estimates, tags, sprints, and many others for Jira Cards you use on Miro boards.
-To select fields to display on cards click Jira > Configure card fields:
+Use our in-app Jira picker to enable custom fields like estimates, tags, sprints, and many others for Jira Cards you use on Miro boards.
+To select fields to display on cards click Jira > Configure cards.

 Choosing fields to display on cards on the board

 ⚠️ Please note that the Jira fields may vary from board to board as the settings are applied to the current board only.
 The default fields can not be removed from the picker and from the cards (Assignee, Issue type, Priority, Status) but you can always reset settings to default if you don't want additional fields to be added to the card.

 ✏️ If some fields are not displayed on the board after you chose them in the picker, it means that:

 - a field doesn't have a value to be displayed on the board

 - this field is not available for the issue type (e.g.Epic name field is available to Epic issue type only)